Bryn Mawr School: Athletics

-Cross Country, Indoor Track, and Outdoor Track showed great improvement during the 2008–2009 year.
-For the first time in years, track (both indoor and outdoor) managed to place very well on average in meets.
-This was done under the instruction of Coach Paul Vece and other assistant coaches.
-In 2010, the Bryn Mawr Ice Hockey team won their first championship, finally defeating Holton Arms.
-The varsity soccer team, led by Coach Tina Steck, won three back-to-back IAAM championships in 2009, 2010 and 2011.
+In 2010, the Bryn Mawr Ice Hockey team won their first championship, defeating Holton Arms.
+The varsity soccer team won three back-to-back IAAM championships in 2009, 2010 and 2011.

 Like many of the other private schools in Baltimore, Bryn Mawr has a brother and sister school.
-Bryn Mawr's brother school is Gilman.
-These two schools are located across the street from each other.
+Bryn Mawr's brother school is Gilman, located across the street.
 Bryn Mawr's sister school (as well as rival school) is the Roland Park Country School (RPCS).
 The three schools coordinate Upper School classes so that students may attend a wider variety of classes and so that they may interact with their peers at other schools.

-Roland Park is an all-girls school that is considered a rival to Bryn Mawr, especially when it comes to athletics.
 Twice an academic year, once in the fall and once in the spring, RPCS and Bryn Mawr hold Spirit Weeks, during which the two schools play games against each other in sports such as field hockey and lacrosse.
 During the school days of these weeks, students wear costumes in addition to the uniform skirt.
-Each day of the week has a theme.
-For instance, if the theme is tropical, then students wear leis, Hawaiian shirts and such.
-On the final day of Spirit Week, the theme is always school spirit.
-The RPCS 'Reds' wear red and the Bryn 'Mawrtians' wear green and yellow.